telekom/testerra-selenoid-connector/README.md

 #### Accessing clipboard

-Selenoid can returns the content of the clipboard of your browser session.
+Selenoid can return the content of the clipboard of your browser session.

 ´´´´java
 SessionContext currentSessionContext = ExecutionContextController.getCurrentSessionContext();